KirylMi/nghttp-kubernetes/README.md

 P.S. dockerServer Dockerfile looks ridicilous, i know that.
 Was trying to compress it a bit, but 50mb aren't worth it.<br/>Traefik configuration was taken from https://github.com/marcel-dempers/docker-development-youtube-series/tree/master/kubernetes/ingress/controller/traefik

+TBD:

+1. fix & in cpp
+2. 25 minute builds are not fun at all